HMS Bluebell (K80): Service history

 After commissioning and sea trials in July 1940, Bluebell was deployed on Atlantic convoy escort duties.
-Commanded by Lieutenant-Commander Robert Sherwood, one of her first duties, in October 1940, was to meet Convoy SC 7 mid-ocean.
+One of her first duties, in October 1940, was to meet Convoy SC 7 mid-ocean.
 She rescued all 39 officers and men from the cargo steamship SS Scoresby, which had been torpedoed and sunk on 17 October.

 In January 1941 Bluebell was attached to the 5th Escort Group, Western Approaches Command, based at Liverpool, to escort Atlantic convoys, transferring in September to the 37th Escort Group for the defence of convoys between Gibraltar and ports in West Africa.
 She returned to the UK in July 1942 to refit, and was assigned for service on the Russian Convoys.
 In September she sailed to Iceland to join the escort of Convoy PQ 18 to Arkhangelsk, returning in November, and resuming Atlantic convoy escort duties in December and January.
 In February 1943 she joined the escort of Convoy JW 53 from Loch Ewe to Kola Inlet, returning in March to resume duties in the Western Approaches.

 In June 1943 Bluebell was sent to the Mediterranean, and in early July was part of the escort for assault convoys during the initial landings in the Allied invasion of Sicily, remaining in the Mediterranean for further convoy escort duties until August when she returned to the Western Approaches.

 Between February and April 1944 she escorted Russian Convoys JW 57 and JW 58, and in May was transferred to Escort Group 143 to prepare for the invasion of Normandy.
 On 6 June she formed part of Convoy ECL1 escorting LSTs from the Bristol Channel to the landing beaches, then escorted follow-up convoys until released on 25 June.
 In August she was transferred to the 8th Escort Group and joined the escort force for Russian Convoy JW 59, returning in September.

 After further convoy defence and interception duties, on 2 February 1945 she was attached to the escort for Russian Convoy JW 64.
 After arriving at Kola Inlet she took part in anti-submarine operations against U-boats known to be gathering to carry out attacks on the return convoy.
 On 17 February, as Convoy RA 64 was assembling off Murmansk, Bluebell was hit in the stern by an acoustic homing torpedo fired by U-711, which caused her depth charges to explode.
-She sank in less than 30 seconds at 69°24′N 33°42′E. From her crew of 86 ratings and officers there was only one survivor: Albert Holmes from Southampton.
+She sank in less than 30 seconds at 69°24′N 33°42′E. From her crew of 86 ratings and officers there was only one survivor.